 If you find yourself in this substandard category, of course, your CT vehicle rates have drastically increased.
 If you’re fortunate, the large increase will be isolated to a single vehicle or perhaps only the driver that has most (or all) of the tickets and accidents.
 Of course sometimes, it may just be many little claims instead of one big one.

 One of the most important things to do is to request a copy of your driving and accident record from the Department of Motor Vehicles.
 You should also ask for a printout of your claim history with your current company.
-Whether you stay with your existing company (which is probably the best option), or attempt to change to a different carrier, you’ll need to know the exact dates and details of every incident for the last 3-5 years.
+Whether you stay with your existing company (which is probably the best option if you have multiple violations), or attempt to change to a different carrier, you’ll need to know the exact dates and details of every incident for the last 3-5 years.
 And that applies to all drivers in the household, not just you.

-Rates are often quite different when you are comparing different companies.
-Underwriting guidelines and cancellation procedures are never identical from one company to the next.
+Rates are often quite different when you are comparing multiple companies.
+Underwriting guidelines and cancellation procedures are never identical from one carrier to the next.
 But you can’t simply haphazardly apply to handfuls of companies.
 For that reason, knowing, or perhaps getting a good inclination of an underwriting decision BEFORE you apply for a policy is a must.

 Your own personal health history could also impact your premiums.
 Often, when you reach a specified age (perhaps 70 or 80), you may be asked to provide documentation that you are in good health, although not all companies request that information.
 If there are serious medical issues that impede your driving ability, your rate could possibly be impacted, as could your driving privileges.
 So staying fit is a must.

 Sometimes a “non-bound” application will be accepted, and this method is recommended.
 This option often allows you to apply for an auto insurance policy without committing to the purchase.
-Often, no advanced payment is required, although there is no guarantee that you will be offered a Connecticut policy.
-If you’re not sure if you should change policies, this option makes sense.
+With many companies, no advanced payment is required, although there is no guarantee that you will be offered a Connecticut policy.
+If your hesitant if you should change policies, this option makes sense.